Food Import Compliance Agreements (FICA)

 Food products imported under a FICA are not subject to potential delay and costs associated with inspection and testing under the IFIS.
 Instead, food products imported under a FICA are handled by the importer’s food management system which is audited by the department.
-Compliant importers are audited on an annual basis with the audit frequency dependant upon previous audit performance.
+Compliant importers are audited on an annual basis with the audit frequency dependent upon previous audit performance.
 More information about FICA auditing is available in the FICA audit regime.

-The following table lists some of the importers who are currently operating under a FICA and have provided authorisation for their company name to be listed on this webpage.
+The table lists the importers who are currently operating under a FICA and have provided authorisation for their company name to be listed on this webpage.

 Requirements for a FICA

 An importer must have a documented food management system that contains specific elements before the department will consider entering into a FICA.

-The food safety and compliance system criteria are based on;
+The food safety and compliance system (compliance system) criteria are based on;